asim3/notes/data/kubernetes/network/ingress/index.md

 1- deploy pods with `labels`
 2- deploy service with same `labels`
-3- deploy ingress linked with this service
+3- deploy ingress linked to this service
 4- check the domain from outside